 CLIMATE CHANGE AND ENVIRONMENTAL PROTECTION

-In 2017, our efforts to reduce our greenhouse gas emissions, and waste to landfill exceeded our targets as we continuously promoted, initiated and implemented the environmental and greenhouse gas accounting, audits and mitigation projects.
-We reduced our greenhouse gas intensity emissions by 11.43%, or about 55,489,695 kg CO2 equivalent., and reduced our water and waste to landfill by 1.40% and 34.94%, respectively, compared with 2016.
-The financial savings for Thai Union from these environmental reduction programs were more than USD 1.69 million.
+In 2018, we reduced our greenhouse gas intensity emissions by 10.34 percent, or about 58,002 Ton CO2 equivalent, and reduced our water and waste to landfill by 9.66 percent and 46.97 percent, respectively, compared with 2016.
+The financial savings for Thai Union from these environmental reduction programs was more than USD 10 million.

 SOLAR ENERGY GENERATION PROJECT ON PLANT ROOFTOP (SUN SEEKER PROJECT)

 In 2017, one of Thai Union’s major projects for reducing greenhouse gas emissions was the first “Power Purchase Agreement (PPA) Sun Seeker Project.”
 The project was implemented at Thai Union Factory on the roof of the cold storage facility, with a total power capacity of 935.55 kW, or approximately 1,273,000 kWh per year, which can reduce greenhouse gas emissions by more than 720 tons CO2 equivalent per year.
 The success of this pilot project serves as a model, and we plan to increase this project in other locations by at least 4 – 6 MW in 2018

 Thai Union’s Environment, Health and Safety division works tirelessly to develop and implement stringent protocols to meet our commitments to reducing our environmental impact and providing a healthy and safe workplace for our employees, contractors